Marketo's New CMO Completes Post-Vista Executive Shakeup

 In the same press release, CEO Steve Lucas said Marketo took an "exhaustive search to make sure we found the right person."
 Kennedy stood out as the person to provide best practices and thought leadership to marketers.

-Marketo is coming off its April Marketo Nation conference, where it touted its Project Orion big data rearchitecture and ABM advancements.
+Marketo is coming off its April Marketing Nation Summit conference, where it touted its Project Orion big data rearchitecture and ABM advancements.
 Four months later, Marketo announced a partnership with the Google Cloud Platform.
 Beginning in 2018, Marketo will run its marketing automation products entirely on Google's Cloud Platform.

 Editor's note: This article was edited to include comments from Marketo representative Marissa Lyman and Marketo user Jamie Kirmess received after publishing.